Wrist Drop

 Please log in if you want to rate questions. |

-C) radial neuropathy in the axilla
+C) radial neuropathy at the spiral groove

 This answer is incorrect.